Shoma-Asaka/mechanopharm-minimal/README.md

 ## Citation

 Before journal publication, please cite the specific archived GitHub/Zenodo release corresponding to the manuscript version you used.
+For this first-post-review revised submission release, cite `v0.3.0` and its Zenodo record.
 After journal publication, please cite the final published article as the primary scholarly reference.

 > If you use this repository in academic work before the paper is formally published, please cite the tagged release associated with the manuscript stage together with its Zenodo record.
 After journal publication, please cite the final published article as the primary scholarly reference.